Taj Jackson: Advocacy for Michael Jackson

-During and after the 2019 release of 'Leaving Neverland,' Jackson launched a media tour to defend his Uncle Michael Jackson from the film's allegations, which he referred to as being one-sided.
+During and after the 2019 release of Leaving Neverland, Jackson launched a media tour to defend his uncle Michael Jackson from the film's allegations, which he referred to as being one-sided.
 He provided interviews with himself and other Jackson family members.
 Jackson has said that the allegations against Michael Jackson were false and defamatory and to defend his stance, Jackson underscores the FBI files on Michael Jackson and asserts that the FBI investigations had turned up no evidence of criminal conduct on his uncle's part.
 Jackson said that he felt betrayed by Wade Robson, who asked him to help get seats for him and his whole family at Michael's 2009 memorial.
 In some of these interviews Taj Jackson said that he had known Robson for years, and that his cousin Brandi Jackson had a childhood relationship with Robson that turned intimate in their teens during the years that Robson alleges abuse.
 Both Taj and Brandi Jackson appeared in the documentary Neverland Firsthand: Investigating the Michael Jackson Documentary, about the allegations of abuse against Michael Jackson by Robson and James Safechuck in Leaving Neverland.

-Jackson is currently working on a documentary series planned for release in 2023.
+Jackson is currently working on a documentary series planned for release soon.

-He appeared in the 2019 documentary Square One: Michael Jackson an investigative documentary about the original 1993 child sexual abuse accusations against Michael Jackson.
+He appeared in the 2019 documentary Square One: Michael Jackson, an investigative documentary about the original 1993 child sexual abuse accusations against Michael Jackson.
 In this documentary, Jackson defends himself and his uncle Michael Jackson against allegations from a criminal behavioral profiler.

 In November 2020, British journalist Martin Bashir was publicly criticized about his tactics to get Diana, Princess of Wales to agree to their 1995 interview.
-Jackson and his family subsequently opened a new investigation into Bashir for the tactics he used to get Michael Jackson to agree to their interview which led to the documentary Living with Michael Jackson.
+Jackson and his family subsequently opened a new investigation into Bashir for the tactics he used to get Michael Jackson to agree to their interview which led to the 2003 documentary, Living with Michael Jackson.

 In August 2022, Rolling Stone magazine referred to Harry Styles as the "new King of Pop."
 The article was criticized by Jackson fans and Taj Jackson, who suggested that Styles could have his own title, and that the honorary name was trademarked by Jackson's companies and could not be claimed by anyone else.

 On March 7, 2023, Jackson took to Twitter calling Chris Rock out for comparing convicted sexual predator R. Kelly to his acquitted uncle Michael in a Netflix special.
-“Chris Rock has used my family as punching bags for his entire career.
-Yet I am supposed to feel bad for him getting slapped and humiliated on the Oscars,” he wrote.
-"What did my family ever do to you to warrant these decades of harassment and your constant bullying disguised as jokes?”, he continued.
-Jackson ended his statement thanking Will Smith who assaulted Rock at the Academy Awards.
+He wrote, “Chris Rock has used my family as punching bags for his entire career.
+Yet I am supposed to feel bad for him getting slapped and humiliated on the Oscars.
+What did my family ever do to you to warrant these decades of harassment and your constant bullying disguised as jokes?
+Just because you were bullied early on in life doesn’t give you the excuse to bully others now.”
+Jackson ended his statement thanking Will Smith, who assaulted Rock at the Academy Awards.